-Japan and Porcupine Tree keyboardist Richard Barbieri releases 360° video for “Solar Sea” taken from his forthcoming new studio album Planets + Persona
+Japan and Porcupine Tree keyboardist Richard Barbieri releases 360° video for “Solar Sea” taken from his new studio album Planets + Persona – OUT NOW

 “What other planets are out there?
 Could there be any life 40 light-years away?” – The new 360° video for Richard Barbieri’s track “Solar Sea”, explores these questions, imagines these new worlds – colliding planets, ice crystals inside a hollow comet, volcanic asteroids spewing molten lava into open space and a breathtaking finale.